vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 ## Executor

-After verifying that execution locations belong to their respective chains, we can perform travel calls on them.
-How is this achieved?
+After verifying that execution locations belong to their respective chains, travel calls can be executed on them.

-EVM calls are executed using `Executor` struct.
-The `CachedEvmEnv` is passed to the `Executor`, enabling it to select the appropriate execution context based on the `ExecutionLocation`.
+EVM calls are handled by the [`Executor`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/travel_call.rs#L28) struct.
+The `CachedEvmEnv` is passed to the `Executor`, allowing it to determine the appropriate execution context based on the `ExecutionLocation`.

 ```rust
 pub struct Executor<'envs, D: RevmDB> {